Skip to Main Content

 Continuing Education

-As the premier provider of continuing education for the health law profession, AHLA is uniquely positioned to provide you with all the Continuing Legal Education (CLE), Compliance Certification Board (CCB), and Continuing Professional Education (CPE) credits you need through our events, trainings, and educational offerings.
+As the premier provider of continuing education for the health law profession, AHLA is uniquely positioned to provide you with all the Continuing Legal Education (CLE), Compliance Certification Board (CCB), and Continuing Professional Education (CPE) credits you need through AHLA events, trainings, and educational offerings.
 Please see below for more information on the different ways AHLA offers continuing education credits.

 Types of Credit

 CLE: Credit hours are determined by dividing the running time of instructional programs by either 60 or 50 minutes.
 For example, a 60-minute program may earn 1.0 hours of CLE credit in a state that bases its credit on a 60-minute credit hour, and 1.2 hours in a state that bases its credit on a 50-minute credit hour.
-The AHLA Education Team works with ABA CLE to apply for CLE credits in most state jurisdictions.
+The AHLA Education Team works with ABA-CLE to apply for CLE credits in most state jurisdictions.

 CCB: Compliance credits are calculated based on a 50-minute hour.
 Compliance professionals are required to self-report their credits to HCCA using the certificate and course approval code provided by AHLA.

-CPE: Professional/Accounting credits are calculated based on a 50-minute hour.
+National Registry of CPE SponsorsCPE: Professional/Accounting credits are calculated based on a 50-minute hour.
 AHLA is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

 Participants wishing to obtain CPE credits for their attendance must complete and submit a Continuing Education Request Form to comply with the NASBA certification procedures.
 Please note: CPE credit may only be earned by attending live conferences and select live webinars; it is not available for on-demand education.